VictorCazanave/oetem/README.md

 # oeteM | Meteo
-A React web application of reversed meteo.
+A React web application of reverse meteo.

 ## Development